 - The product contains metal, glass, plastic, as well as sensitive electronic components.
 In case the product has been dropped and burnt, stop using it immediately and contact Hesai technical support. - Do NOT squeeze or pierce the product.
-If the product enclosure is broken, stop using it immediately and contact Hesai technical support. - Certain product models contain high-speed rotating parts.
+If the product enclosure is broken, stop using it immediately and contact Hesai technical support. - The product contains high-speed rotating parts.
 To avoid potential injuries, do NOT operate the product if the enclosure is loose. - Before operating the product, make sure it is properly and securely mounted.
 The mounting should prevent the product from leaving its mounting position in case of external forces (such as collisions, high winds, and stone impacts). - If the product enclosure consists of fins or grooves, please wear gloves when handling the product.
 Applying too much pressure with your bare hands may cause cuts, bruises or other injuries.

-Product Enclosure: Cover lens / optical window
+Product Enclosure: Cover Lens

-- Do NOT apply protective film, wax or any other substance on the cover lens / optical window. - To keep the product's cover lens / optical window from fingerprints and other stains, do NOT touch the cover lens / optical window with bare hands.
-If the cover lens / optical window is already stained, please refer to the cleaning method in the Sensor Maintenance section of the user manual. - To prevent scratches, do NOT touch the product's cover lens / optical window with hard or sharp objects.
+- To keep the product's cover lens from fingerprints and other stains, do NOT touch the cover lens with bare hands.
+If the cover lens is already stained, please refer to the cleaning method in the Sensor Maintenance section of the user manual. - To prevent scratches, do NOT touch the product's cover lens with hard or sharp objects.
 If scratches already exist, stop using the product and contact Hesai technical support.
-Severe scratches may affect the quality of the product's point cloud data. - Before installing any exterior part, please ensure that each exterior part and its movable area do not overlap the detection blind zone of lidar product.
-For questions on determining the detection blind zone, contact Hesai technical support.
+Severe scratches may affect the quality of the product's point cloud data.